 Laurence has taught music in primary schools since 2008, and in 2012 he launched the ‘AMS Project‘ (African Music School), which provides wider opportunities music tuition in primary schools for ages 5-11.
 The project, taught by Laurence, runs in London primary schools with great success, producing highly acclaimed performances in African percussion at the Royal Festival Hall foyer, Southwark Cathedral and school carnivals in Bermondsey and Sloane Square.

 Laurence runs African drumming classes for adults on Tuesday evenings in Greenwich.
 The classes have run since 2010, with drop-in classes open to beginner and intermediate drummers.

 Laurence has given talks and training for other music teachers, appearing as a speaker at Music and Drama Education Expo 2017 on how to teach ‘African Drumming the African Way’.
 His original and insightful ideas on music tuition have gained recognition in the teaching community.

 As a musician

-Laurence is also an accomplished performing musician, playing regularly with several bands including carnival samba band Rhythms of the City, electro pop band Hornman, and his very own band TalkingDRUM, which performs traditional African, Cuban and Brazilian drumming and song.
+Laurence is also an accomplished performing musician, currently playing with his bands The Marks to Prove It (formerly Hornman), an alt-pop band with whom he plays drum kit, and TalkingDRUM, which performs traditional African, Cuban and Brazilian drumming and song.
 He also freelances as a percussionist and drummer of all styles.